Trial-In-Error/poll.js/README.md

 * `grunt` or `grunt dist` does it all.
 Cleans log files, removes comments from package.json, checks line endings, lints source, and uglifies public javascript.
 * `grunt cleaner` removes all log files and uglified public javascript.
 Note that this undoes the uglification of `grunt`.
 * `grunt linter` lints all javascript files.
+* `grunt ender` fixes all files' line endings to unix standard.
 * `grunt watch` automatically lints, uglifies, etc., as files are edited.

 Known Issues